Managing a kahikatea forest fragment

 Many kahikatea forests are located on flat land, so they are generally not covered by regional council rules that are designed to maintain soil and water quality by protecting hill-country vegetation.
 Local council rules may also not protect kahikatea forests.
 Local rules vary from district to district, and may change when the councils review their plans.
 To protect kahikatea fragments from clearance by future landowners, consider placing a private covenant over them.
-Contact the Queen Elizabeth II National Trust(external link), Nga Whenua Rahui, Department of Conservation(external link), or your local council for more information.
+Contact the Queen Elizabeth II National Trust, Nga Whenua Rahui, Department of Conservation, or your local council for more information.

 Find out more about legally protecting forest fragments.

 There are many organisations and books that can offer practical advice and help with your forest fragment restoration project.
 Some nurseries specialise in native plants and can supply advice as well as providing plants.
 See our fragment information and contacts for more details, and find out more about managing forest fragments in the Waikato region.